True20: System

+Character classes are the "roles" of Adept (users of psychic powers or magic), Expert and Warrior.
+There are no class-specific or restricted skills.
+Any characters of any role can have any skill.
+Magic spells are treated as feats and do not have "levels".
+New feats are available at each level and characters increase in level at the GM's discretion, rather than by accumulation of experience points, which do not exist here.

 Licenses and third-party products

 Since before its release, the True20 system has been open to users under the terms of the Open Gaming License.
-To use the True20 logo though required a separate license and license fee purchased from Green Ronin.
+Use of True20 logo required a separate license and license fee purchased from Green Ronin.
 Several companies have taken advantage of this to produce their own True20 titles.
-On April 12, 2008, Chris Pramas of Green Ronin Publishing announced a new, free licensing agreement with third-party publishers to produce True20 products.
+Chris Pramas of Green Ronin Publishing made a new, free licensing agreement with third-party publishers to produce True20 products in April 2008.
 Details were posted on the company's website and forums, and met with praise from publishers, freelancers and players alike.